 Forming Good Habits for Making and Staying on a Budget

 Don’t have a budget?
 You need to make one.
-And you’re right (if I’m reading your mind), making a budget isn’t a habit.
+And you’re right (if I’m reading your mind).
+Making a budget isn’t a habit.
 But sticking to one is.

 I didn’t always have a budget.
-I used to just spend every dollar I had as I was making it and I pretty much had no clue where my money was going.
+I used just to spend every dollar I had as I was making it, and I pretty much had no clue where my money was going.
 I mean, yeah, I know it was buying me food and clothes and entertainment, etc., but I had no clue how much money I was spending.

-I eventually had a wake-up call when I finally realized I was in credit card debt. $28,000 worth of credit card debt.
+I eventually had a wake-up call when I realized I was in credit card debt. $28,000 worth of credit card debt.

 Want to know what I did that eventually got me out of debt?
 (That was a rhetorical question.)
 I created a budget!
 Yes, a budget.
 And while it sounds so simple, it was simple, and it worked.

-Your budget habit should involve you tracking it weekly to make sure you don’t overspend and assessing it monthly to make sure you’re on course.
-But also, you need to learn from your spending habits and tweak your budget where it’s necessary.
+Your budget habit should involve tracking it weekly to make sure you don’t overspend and assessing it monthly to make sure you’re on course.
+But also, you need to learn from your spending habits and tweak your budget where necessary.